FbW-48-2/pizza-store-fullstack/README.md

 ### INTEGRATION

-  * On every Pizza change in Context: Perform a PATCH / PUT request against the API too!
+  * On every Pizza change in Context:
+    * Perform a POST, PATCH / PUT, DELETE request against the API too
     * This way we keep the Context & the API in sync!
-  * After a change in the frontend:
+  * After a change of pizza data in the frontend:
-    * Check if the change was created at the API too
+    * Check if the change was created successfully at the API too
-    * Either start the API and call the /pizzas route or check the database entries in Compass / ATLAS
+    * Either open the /pizzas route directly in the browser or check the database entries in Compass / ATLAS

 <br /><br />